NeoGeographyToolkit/StereoPipeline/docs/examples/historical.rst

 complicated ``--reference-terrain`` option.

 We will float the RPC coefficients of the left and right images independently, as they are unrelated.
 The initial coefficients must be manually modified to be at least 1e-7, as otherwise they will not be optimized.
+In the latest builds this is done automatically by ``bundle_adjust`` (option ``--min-distortion``).

 The command we will use is::